 Thus, after obtaining photographs (and, if possible) names and phone numbers of witnesses is extremely viable to call a personal injury attorney and have them complete the investigation.

-Under Florida law, these property owners must show reasonable care to ensure that those who enter the property are not at risk of becoming injured.
-They have a duty to maintain reasonably safe conditions on the premises, and they must warn any visitors if there are dangerous conditions that have the potential to cause injury.
+Under Florida law, property owners must show reasonable care to ensure that those entering the property are not at risk of becoming injured.
+A reasonable property owner has a duty to maintain reasonably safe conditions on the premises.
+They must warn any visitors if there are dangerous conditions that can cause injury.

-Failing to ensure safe conditions, that result in accidents may represent an unbearable cost for you.
-Even small injuries can mean thousands of dollars in not just hospital fees but also wages lost during your recovery time.
+Failing to ensure safe conditions that result in accidents may represent an unbearable cost for you.
+Even small injuries can mean thousands of dollars in medical bills and lost wages due to recovery time.

-When injuries happen, it is often found that the property owner was not following the rules that were put in place to protect visitors.
-If they ignored these rules, our Tampa slip and fall lawyers may be able to prove negligence in your case.
+When falls happen, our fall attorneys often find that the property owner was not following the rules that were put in place to protect visitors.
+If they ignored these rules, our Tampa fall lawyers might be able to prove negligence in your case.

-If you are someone who has been injured and needs a Tampa slip or trip and fall attorney, call Christopher Ligori & Associates at 877-444-2929 for a free consultation.
+If you are someone who has been injured and needs access to Tampa slip or trip and fall lawyers, call Christopher Ligori & Associates at 877-444-2929 for a free consultation.